Why You Don’t Have to Be Afraid of Reviews

 Believe it or not, you probably don’t want a 5-star average on your review websites.
 Research has shown that five stars is often viewed as too good to be true, and purchase likelihood peaks between 4 and 4.7 stars.
 So don’t sweat the occasional bad review—it makes the good ones more trustworthy and authentic.

 If that still makes you nervous, think about asking your customers for reviews.
 It’s important to consistently find ways to boost your online profile and cultivate the best possible reviews.
 (Need help?
-Frederick can help you turn your critics into your greatest fans.)
+The MINDBODY Marketing Suite can help you turn your critics into your greatest fans.)